-An issue has arisen in 2004 about the annual payment schedule for revenue forgone in past years that is set forth in the Revenue Forgone Reform Act.
+An issue arose in 2004 and 2005 about the annual payment schedule for revenue forgone in past years that is set forth in the Revenue Forgone Reform Act.
 As explained above, the act authorized annual payments to USPS of \$29 million through the year 2035.
 For 11 years, the payment was provided as a matter of course.
-In its FY2005 budget, however, the Bush Administration proposed to provide no funds for the payment, and included it in the list of 65 "terminations to discretionary programs" in the budget.
-In response to questions, OMB has pointed out that the Revenue Forgone Reform Act of 1993 only authorized the appropriations, and many programs across government are not funded at the levels contemplated in authorization acts.
-It also mentioned that Congress and the Administration had relieved USPS of the obligation (in P.L.
-108-18) to pay \$3 billion per year for pension costs, and that as a result, USPS had \$3.8 billion in net income in 2003.
+In its FY2005 budget, however, the Bush Administration proposed to provide no funds for the payment, and included it in a list of 65 "terminations to discretionary programs" in the budget.
+Congress provided the funds anyway, however, added by the Senate in the FY2005 omnibus appropriations measure ((P.L.
+108-447, Division H).
+In its FY2006 budget, the President again proposed to eliminate the payment.
+The subsequent budget justification mentioned that Congress and the Administration had (in passing P.L.
+108-18) relieved USPS of the obligation to pay \$3 billion per year for pension costs, "more than compensating the organization for the loss of the small revenue forgone appropriation."6

-USPS has complained to Congress about this "dramatic departure from past Presidential budget submissions."
+When the termination was first proposed, USPS complained to Congress about this "dramatic departure from past Presidential budget submissions."
 The postmaster general has warned that since USPS booked the obligations as "accounts receivable" in the years in which Congress subsidized non-profit mailers, the whole amount due might have to be charged to current ratepayers in the next rate case.
-"Because the Postal Service is required under generally accepted accounting principles to reduce the value of an amount receivable to reflect an uncertainty as to full payment, the failure to receive these funds may require the Postal Service to treat these remaining payments as a bad debt."7 Thus while the Administration's budget proposal saves the taxpayer \$29 million in FY2005, it could wind up costing postal ratepayers \$899.5 million in the next rate case if the Administration and USPS cannot convince auditors that it is a one-time saving that will not be proposed in future budgets.
+"Because the Postal Service is required under generally accepted accounting principles to reduce the value of an amount receivable to reflect an uncertainty as to full payment, the failure to receive these funds may require the Postal Service to treat these remaining payments as a bad debt."7 Thus while the Administration's budget proposal would save the taxpayer \$29 million in FY2006, it could wind up costing postal ratepayers \$870 million in the next rate case.
+This calculation is apparently what persuaded Congress to provide the funds in both FY2005 and FY2006.

-Finally, the FY2005 budget requests \$14.2 million less for revenue forgone in providing free mail for the blind and overseas voting than USPS had estimated these subsidies would cost.
-This is not as serious a matter for USPS as the annual \$29 million payment of past debt, because both the amount requested by USPS for FY2005 (\$75,881,000), and the amount in the FY2005 budget (\$61,709,000), are both estimates of the actual expense.
+Finally, the FY2006 budget requested \$21.2 million less for revenue forgone in providing free mail for the blind and overseas voting than USPS had estimated these subsidies will cost in FY2006.
+This is not as serious a matter for USPS as the annual \$29 million payment of past debt, because both the amount requested by USPS for FY2006 (\$79,935,000), and the amount in the President's FY2006 budget (\$58,767,000), are both estimates of the actual expense.
 It has always been the case that when final audited mail volumes are available, a reconciliation adjustment is made in the budget to bring the actual payment into line with past estimates.
-For example, the \$61,709,000 budget request for FY2005 includes a \$6,078,000 reconciliation adjustment reflecting that use of the subsidy in FY2002 was underestimated by that amount.
-Presumably, if the Administration's request is below actual usage in FY2005, a future adjustment will make up the difference.
+For example, the budget request for FY2006 included a \$28,583,000 reconciliation adjustment reflecting that actual use of the subsidy in FY2003 was underestimated by that amount.
+Presumably, if the Administration's request is below actual usage in FY2006, a future reconciliation adjustment will make up the difference.